 How does tubal ligation feel?

 Your doctor will help make your sterilization procedure as comfortable as possible.
 You may get local anesthesia (a small numbing shot).
 Your doctor may also give you medicine to help you relax and feel more comfortable.
 With conscious sedation, you’re awake but super relaxed.
 With general anesthesia, you sleep through the procedure.
-Your treatment depends on the type of sterilization you’re getting.
+Your treatment depends on the type of procedure you’re having.
 Local anesthesia is much safer than general anesthesia.

-What happens during incision sterilizations?
+What happens during a sterilization procedure?

 Laparoscopy is one of the most common procedures.
 You get local anesthesia (numbing medicine), and you may also have general anesthesia to put you to sleep.
 The doctor pumps gas into your belly so they can see your organs.
 They make 1 or 2 small cuts near your belly button and use a laparoscope (a tool with a light and a lens) to find your fallopian tubes.
-Then they close off your tubes through the laparoscope or a second cut.
+Then they close off your tubes or remove them completely through the laparoscope or a second cut.
 The whole thing takes about 20-30 minutes, and you can usually go home the same day.
 There’s very little scarring.

 How will I feel after sterilization?